 Forms: Know the Difference

-If you want your Contacts to self-register into the Portal, an Intake Form serves that purpose.
-This type of Form is designed for potential Contacts whom have not yet registered into the Portal, so it can only be used outside of the platform.
+If you want your Contacts to self-register into the Portal, Kickoff Form serves that purpose.
+This type of Form is designed for potential Contacts whom have not yet registered into the Portal, but it can also be used for existing Contacts to update their information or trigger new assignments.
 Typically you would embed one onto a page of your own website, or provide a link.
 The user fills out the Form which automatically enters them as a Contact in the Platform.